TransparentHealth/h-scim/README.md

 # H-SCIM (DRAFT) is a Healthcare profile of SCIM for "Provider Directories"

-This is a DRAFT and is published here for pubic comment.
-This provides an alternative to FHIR as a way to represent provider networks.
-H-SCIM specially includes non-provider persons such as office staff.
+This is a DRAFT and is published here for public comment.

+H-SCIM is a JSON document format to represent organizations in healthcare.
+Its core design goal is to be easy to search.
+Its total ecosystem is the following:

+* Organizations
+* Individual clinicians
+* Office staff
+* Billing organizations
+* Other organizations (for example, transportation to a medical appointment)

 SCIM stands for the "System for Cross-domain Identity Management".
 The SCIM protocol is published by IETF and can be found here: https://datatracker.ietf.org/doc/html/rfc7644

 SCIM uses a JSON as its data model.
 H-SCIM is a profile that adds a few additional fields to facilitate US-based healthcare commerce.
 It doesn't change the SCIM protocol or fields.
 It only add some data elements.
 Examples of additional information stored in H-SCIM include:

 * Tax IDs/ Employer Identification Number (Optional)
 * National Provider Identifiers (NPI) for Organizations, Subparts, Facilities and Individuals
 * Domains (e.g. work email domains used for login at the company by its employees/agents).
 (Optional)

+The core set of JSON Documents in H-SCIM consist of Organizations of the following `organizationType` type:

+* Health Care Providers -`provider-org`
+* Insurance or Billing Companies -`payer-org`
+* Other Organizations (for example, non-ambulatory transportation to healthcare appointment) - `other-org`
+* National Provider Identifiers (NPI) Tpye 2 for Organizations, Subparts, Facilities - `npi-2`
+Read more on

 H-SCIM is an easy to understand data model that can power provider directory APIs that are easy to query and integrate into other systems ans services.

 Organization Groups in H-SCIM